The 15 best parks in NYC for outdoor grilling

 2. Randall’s Island Park

-An island located in the East River between Manhattan and Queens, Randall’s Island Park offers multiple grilling spots along its 480 acres of green space–the Sunken Meadow Waterfront between fields 27 and 30, the lawn area adjacent to the playground, the pedestrian pathway near the Bronx Shore section, the Harlem River Picnic Area and the Flagpole Lawns, located between Icahn Stadium and Golf Center.
-The island, which has hosted major music festivals like the Vans Warped Tour and Lollapalooza, also has many recreational activities to offer, including a golf center, nine acres of wetlands, 20 tennis courts, 60 sports fields, and miles of waterfront pedestrian and bike paths.
+An island located in the East River between Manhattan and Queens, Randall’s Island Park offers multiple grilling spots along its 480 acres of green space, including the Sunken Meadow waterfront between fields 27 and 30, the lawn area adjacent to Scylla Playground, the pedestrian pathway near the Bronx Shore section, the Harlem River Picnic Area and the Flagpole Lawns, located between Icahn Stadium and Golf Center.

 The Little Red Lighthouse found at Fort Washington, via Wikimedia